 The Freight Specific Charge contributes to the recovery of freight avoidable costs (i.e. costs that would be avoided if there was no freight traffic on the network) that are not recovered through other freight track access charges.
-Consistent with relevant legislation, Article 32 (1) of the Directive 2012/34/EU, the charge is only levied on segments of the market deemed by ORR as capable of bearing the cost.
+Consistent with relevant legislation, the Access, Management and Licensing Regulations, the charge is only levied on segments of the market deemed by ORR as capable of bearing the cost.
 In CP6 the charge will only be levied on traffic carrying coal for the electricity supply industry, spent nuclear fuel, biomass for the electricity supply industry, and iron ore.
 The freight specific charge is set at the start of the control period and then increases, annually, in line with the Consumer Prices Index.